 This is a type of centrifugal pump where the shaft connected to the electric motor and impeller lays in the horizontal plane.
 High-Speed impeller vanes in pump drive fluid rotation.
 And pushes the fluid for the purpose of transmission.

 The multistage horizontal centrifugal pumps are easier to install and maintain.
 The horizontal position of this type of pump provides easy access to the internal parts.
 According to the position of the Suction and discharge nozzle, the pump can be of the following type:

 Working of Horizontal Centrifugal Pump

 Centrifugal Pump is used to develop pressure and velocity of fluid passing through it.
 This transmits fluid from low level to high level.
-Working of horizontal centrifugal pump is having very simple mechanism.
+Working of a horizontal centrifugal pump is having a very simple mechanism.